DC Current Generation and Power Feature in Strongly Driven Floquet-Bloch Systems

-One should notice that the 1D model with the parameters we choose largely breaks the TRS and parity, which induce nonzero current responses.
-In Fig.~\ref{fig:FR}(a,b), we plot the intrinsic and extrinsic currents $\boldsymbol{j}_{DC}^{\text{Ex}}$ as functions of the field strength $|\boldsymbol{A}|$ for two different driven frequencies.
-An important feature is that at relatively small $|\boldsymbol{A}|$ (but still $\Delta_{\boldsymbol{A}}\gg \Gamma$), we have approximately $\boldsymbol{j}_{DC}^{\text{In}}\propto |\boldsymbol{A}|$ and $\boldsymbol{j}_{DC}^{\text{Ex}}\propto \Gamma |\boldsymbol{A}|$, latter of which is consistent with the prediction made in Ref.~\cite{Morimoto2016Topological}.
-However, when $|\boldsymbol{A}|$ is getting larger, the complexity appears that the currents start to decrease significantly at some $|\boldsymbol{A}|$.
-This feature is also present in the conversion efficiency for extrinsic current depicted in Fig.~\ref{fig:FR}(c).
-The decreases in those quantities are found to be a consequence of large band shifting due to the high external field.
+Notice that the 1D model with the parameters we choose largely breaks the TRS and parity, which induces nonzero current responses.
+In Fig.~\ref{fig:FR}(a,b), we plot the intrinsic and extrinsic currents as functions of the field strength $|\boldsymbol{A}|$ for two different driven frequencies.
+Meanwhile, we also explicitly illustrate the influence of the dragging effect which basically gives numerical corrections.
+An important observation is that at relatively small $|\boldsymbol{A}|$ (but still $\Delta_{\boldsymbol{A}}\gg \Gamma$), we have approximately $\boldsymbol{j}_{DC}^{\text{In}}\propto |\boldsymbol{A}|$ and $\boldsymbol{j}_{DC}^{\text{Ex}}\propto \Gamma |\boldsymbol{A}|$, latter of which is consistent with the prediction made in Ref.~\cite{Morimoto2016Topological}.
+It is interesting to see that the net power input depicted in Fig.~\ref{fig:FR}(c) shows a strong linear dependence in field strength in a larger field regime.
+Such linearity is persistent even after a large correction due to the dragging effect.
+However, when $|\boldsymbol{A}|$ is getting larger, the complexity appears that the currents and power input start to decrease significantly at some turning points.
+This feature then tells us that there exists an optimized field strength for current generation, namely the DC currents should be generated with strong but not too strong field.
+Here we give a phenomenological explanation that the decreases in those quantities are consequences of large band shifting under strong driving.
 To confirm this, we plot the Floquet direct band gaps in Fig.~\ref{fig:FR}(d).
-When $|\boldsymbol{A}|$ is fairly small, the gap opens at the resonant points where $E_1+\Omega-E_2 = 0$ (see Fig.~\ref{fig:FBbands}(b)), and grows linearly with $|\boldsymbol{A}|$.
-However, when $|\boldsymbol{A}|$ is getting larger, we have to consider the band shifting, namely the self-energy correction of the electron in external fields, denoted as $\delta E_{1,2}(k)$.
+When $|\boldsymbol{A}|$ is fairly small, the gap opens at the resonant points where $E_1+\Omega-E_2 = 0$ (see Fig.~\ref{fig:FBbands}(b)), and grows linearly in $|\boldsymbol{A}|$.
+However, as $|\boldsymbol{A}|$ gets larger, we have to consider the band shifting, namely the self-energy correction to the electron, denoted as $\delta E_{1,2}(k)$.
 The gap moves to points where $E_1+\delta E_1+\Omega-E_2-\delta E_2 = 0$ and is compressed by the band shifting.
 Thus we see that the gaps are shrinking at larger $|\boldsymbol{A}|$.
-As the field getting even larger such that the resonant points disappear, i.e. $|E_1+\delta E_1-E_2-\delta E_2 |<\Omega$ for all $k$, the gap becomes a trivial gap which is simply a separation between two shifted Bloch bands.
-We observe and mark the turning points in Fig.~\ref{fig:FR}(d) which indicates that the gap transfers from resonance splitting to trivial separation.
-This explains the decreases in the extrinsic current and its conversion efficiency, given that the mechanism of the current needs resonance, which is further confirmed by the correspondence of the turning points marked in Fig.~\ref{fig:FR}(b-d).
-We notice that the intrinsic current decreases a little earlier but is still close to the turning points in the gap plots.
+As the field gets even larger such that the resonant points disappear, i.e. $|E_1+\delta E_1-E_2-\delta E_2 |<\Omega$ for all $k$, the gap becomes trivial, which is simply a separation between two shifted Bloch bands.
+We observe and mark the turning points in Fig.~\ref{fig:FR}(d) which indicates that the gap transfers from a resonant split to a trivial separation.
+This then explains the decreases in the extrinsic current and the power feature, confirmed by the correspondence of the turning points marked in Fig.~\ref{fig:FR}(b-d).
+We notice that the intrinsic current decreases a little earlier than the extrinsic, indicating extra possible effects such as more balanced population under stronger field.
+We emphasize that this strong field effect works in effectively two-band systems and may get complicated in multiband systems.